How To Grow Lettuce In Water

 To mitigate this, consider using a temperature-controlled water tank or a thermoregulatory system.
 By maintaining a consistent water temperature between 68°F to 72°F (20°C to 22°C), you'll create a perfect environment for your lettuce plants to thrive.

-Also Read: How To Grow Sweet Peppers From Seeds
+Also Read: How To Grow Succulents

 Monitoring Water Quality